jrochkind/attr_json/README.md

 ## State of Code, and To Be Done

-The functionality that is here seems pretty solid, and is being used by jrochkind in a production app.
+This code is solid and stable and is being used in production by at least a handful of people, including the primary maintainer, jrochkind.

+The project is currently getting very little maintainance -- and is still working reliably through Rails releases.
+It is tested on edge rails and ruby (and has needed very few if any changes with subsequent releases), and I endeavor to keep it working as Rails keeps releasing.

+In order to keep the low-maintenace scenario sustainable, I am *very* cautious accepting new features, especially if they increase code complexity at all.
+Even if you have a working PR, I may be reluctant to accept it.
+I'm prioritizing sustainability and stability over new features, and so far this is working out well.
+However, discussion is always welcome!
+Especially when paired with code (failing tests for the bugfix or feature you want are super helpful on their own!).

 We are committed to [semantic versioning](https://semver.org/) and will endeavor to release no backwards breaking changes without a major version.
 We are also serious about minimizing backwards incompat releases altogether (ie minimiing major version releases).

 Feedback of any kind of _very welcome_, please feel free to use the issue tracker.
+It is hard to get a sense of how many people are actually using this, which is helpful both for my own sense of reward and for anyone to get a sense of the size of the userbase -- feel free to say hi and let us know how you are using it!

 Except for the jsonb_contains stuff using postgres jsonb contains operator, I don't believe any postgres-specific features are used.
 It ought to work with MySQL, testing and feedback welcome.
 (Or a PR to test on MySQL?).
 My own interest is postgres.